 Horsetail (Equisetum arvense) is a therapeutic plant found in Europe, Asia, North America, and the Middle East.
 Also known as horse bristle, scouring rush, and shave grass, horsetail is a legitimate living fossil that even predates the dinosaurs.
 Some of these prehistoric plants grew to be 100-foot tall, towering, tree-like giants.
-Today’s common horsetail, however, tops out at about 4 feet.
-Despite the shorter stature, there’s nothing small about the health benefits of horsetail.
+Today’s common horsetail, however, tops out at about four feet.
+Despite its shorter stature, there’s nothing small about the health benefits of horsetail.

-Horsetail Health Benefits
+The Health Benefits of Horsetail

 - Encouraging kidney and bladder health